nxp-auto-linux/ipc-shm-us/README.rst

 Configuration notes
 ===================
-See Configuration Notes from "IPCF Shared Memory Kernel Driver for Linux".
+For hardware configuration, please see Configuration Notes from "IPCF Shared Memory Kernel Driver for Linux".

+The user-space static library (libipc-shm) will automatically insert the IPC UIO kernel module at initialization time.
+The path to the kernel module can be overwritten at compile time by setting IPC_UIO_MODULE_PATH variable from the caller.

 Cautions
 ========